tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/最佳实践/消息平台最佳实践/跨可用区部署_intl_en.md

 ## Multi-AZ Deployment of CKafka
 CKafka Pro Edition supports multi-AZ deployment.
-When you purchase a CKafka instance in a region that has three or more AZs, you can select any two of them for multi-AZ deployment.
-Partition replicas of this instance will be forcibly distributed across the nodes in the two AZs, which enables your instance to provide services uninterruptedly when one AZ becomes unavailable.
+When you purchase a CKafka instance in a region that has three or more AZs, you can select up to three of them for multi-AZ deployment.
+Partition replicas of this instance will be forcibly distributed across the nodes in the three AZs, which enables your instance to provide services uninterruptedly when one AZ becomes unavailable.

 >?Only the Pro Edition supports multi-AZ deployment.